- Prep time

 - Approximately 1 pound

 Once you've had fresh pasta, dried pasta from a box is just not the same.
-Treat yourself to this delightful recipe.
+Even if you don’t have a pasta machine, you can roll it out with a rolling pin!

 - 2–3 large eggs